Other Transactions and Other Transaction Consortia

 - Establishes consortium objectives and overarching guidelines to execute the consortium

-- Selects projects to be awarded to the consortium based on compatability with consortium objectives and appropriateness of project for an OT award
+- Selects projects to be awarded to the consortium based on compatibility with consortium objectives and appropriateness of project for an OT award

 - Approves evaluation selection criteria and project OT award selection/s